OpenID Connect (OIDC) Bearer token authentication

 In some cases, this iss

-claim verification may not work.
 For example, if the discovered issuer

 property contains an internal HTTP/IP address while the token iss

 claim value contains an external HTTP/IP address.
-Or when a discovered issuer

-property contains the template tenant variable but the token iss
+property contains the template tenant variable, but the token iss

 claim value has the complete tenant-specific issuer value.